SherineBrahma/deepfermi/README.md

 conda activate deepfermi
 ```

-## 2. Install DeepFermi and dependencies
+### 2. Install DeepFermi and dependencies
-Install DeepFermi in editable mode along with necessary tools for linting, testing, and post-install setup:
+Install DeepFermi in editable mode along with necessary tools for linting, testing.
+Run the post-install setup to configure the environment for testing and training:
 ```bash
 pip install -e ".[lint,test]"
 sh post_install/post_install.sh